 Yuan-Chuan Horng is our director.
-He has been the vice president of the Finance Division of China Steel Corporation since June 2014.
 Prior to our reorganization in October 2005, Mr. Horng served as a director of Himax Taiwan from August 2004 to October 2005.
-Mr. Horng was the general manager of the Finance Department of China Steel Corporation, a position which he held since April 2000.
-He has held various accounting and finance positions at China Steel Corporation for over 30 years.
+Mr. Horng is currently the vice president of the Finance Division of China Steel Corporation since June 2014.
+Mr. Horng held various positions including general manager, assistant vice president and vice president in the Finance Division of China Steel Corporation Group over 30 years.
 Mr. Horng holds a B.A. degree in economics from Soochow University.

 Hsiung-Ku Chen is our director.
 He has a B.S. degree in Physics from Fu-Jen University, an M.A. degree in Physics from Temple University and a Ph.D. degree in Applied Physics from Oregon Graduate Center.
 Dr. Chen specializes in areas including Thin Film Transistor Technology, Liquid Crystal Display Technology, IC Process Technology and Patent Laws and Regulations, etc. He has dedicated himself to the researching and performing practice of the TFT-LCD industry.
 From 1980 to 2002, Dr. Chen held various positions including manager, director and special assistant of the director's office in the Electronics Research & Service Organization of the Industrial Technology Research Institute for over 20 years and was the leader of many research projects during his tenure.
 Additionally, Dr. Chen was elected as Society of Information Display, Taipei Chapter Director and Treasurer from 1992 to 1997 and as Taiwan TFT LCD Association Secretary General from 2000 to 2002.
 Furthermore, Dr. Chen contributed his professional knowledge to serve as a supervisor of Himax Technologies Limited from April 2003 to December 2003 and as a director from December 2003 to October 2005.
 Dr. Chen was also the Special Assistant of the CEO Office at Etron Technology, Inc. from 2005 to 2007.
-Dr. Chen had served as consultants in various organizations, including Color Display Industry Promotion Office and the Intellectual Property Innovation Corporation.
-Currently, Dr. Chen serves as consultant of Color Imaging Industry Promotion Office.
+Dr. Chen had served as consultants in various organizations, including Color Imaging Industry Promotion Office.